 The Subcontractor shall purchase and maintain insurance of the following types of coverage and limits of liability:

-- Workmen’s Compensation and Employer’s liability coverage in a form satisfactory to Contractor and meeting the requirements of the State in which the work is to be performed and sufficient to cover Subcontractor’s maximum liability under the applicable so-called Workmen’s Compensation and Occupational Disease Laws, with minimum limits of $1,000,000 each employee/ $1,000,000 each accident/ $1,000,000 policy limit.
+- Workmen’s Compensation and Employer’s liabilitycoverage in a form satisfactory to Contractor and meeting the requirements of the State in which the work is to be performed and sufficient to cover Subcontractor’s maximum liability under the applicable so-called Workmen’s Compensation and Occupational Disease Laws, with minimum limits of $1,000,000 each employee/ $1,000,000 each accident/ $1,000,000 policy limit.
 Waiver of Subrogation in favor of Leander Construction, Owner and Architect.

-- Comprehensive general liabilityinsurance coverage with limits of $1,000,000.00 per occurrence (bodily injury and property damage), $1,000,000 per person or organization ( personal and advertising injury), $2,000,000 general aggregate on a per project basis, $2,000,000 products/completed operations aggregate and including Leander Construction, Inc., Owner, and Architect/Engineer as a primary and non-contributory additional insured to include both on-going operations as well as completed operations must be equivalent to ISO Form CG 2010 (11/85) or a substitute form providing equivalent coverage, such as CG2010 (7/04) along with CG2037 (7/04) and additional insured coverage must be maintained as specified by contract.
+- Comprehensive general liabilityinsurance coverage with limits of $1,000,000.00 per occurrence (bodily injury and property damage), $1,000,000 per person or organization ( personal and advertising injury), $2,000,000 general aggregate on a per project basis, $2,000,000 products/completed operations aggregate and including Leander Construction, Inc., Owner, and Architect/Engineer as a primary and non-contributory additional insured to include both on-going operations as well as completed operations must be equivalent to ISO Form CG 2010 (11/85) or a substitute form providing equivalent coverage, such as CG2010 (7/04) along with CG2037 (7/04) and additional insured coverage must be maintained for 5 years following contract completion.